 In what follows the respective positions and times are (not necessarily successively) arranged as $n$-tuples; that is, as a finite ordered list of elements, and interpreted as $(n \times 1)$-matrices

 whereby the superscript $^\intercal$ indicates transposition, and $i_1,\ldots , i_n$ are arbitrary permutations of $1,\ldots ,n$.
-That is, it is not necessary to order the events temporally; actually they can ``run backwards'' or be randomly arranged~\cite{permutationcity}.
+That is, it is not necessary to order the events temporally; actually, they can ``run backward'' or be randomly arranged~\cite{permutationcity}.

 A linear regression {\it Ansatz} is to find a linear model for the prediction of some unknown observable, given some anecdotal instances of its performance.
-More formally, let $y$ be an arbitrary observable, which depends on $n$ parameters $x_1, \ldots , x_n$ by linear means, that is, by
+More formally, let $y$ be an arbitrary observable which depends on $n$ parameters $x_1, \ldots , x_n$ by linear means; that is, by

 where $\langle {\bf x} \vert = (\vert {\bf x} \rangle )^\intercal$ is the transpose of the vector $\vert {\bf x} \rangle$, the tuple

 contains the unknown weights of the approximation -- the ``theory,'' if you like -- and $\langle {\bf a}\vert {\bf b} \rangle = \sum_i a_ib_i$ stands for the Euclidean scalar product of the tuples interpreted as (dual) vectors in $n$-dimensional (dual) vector space $\mathbb{R}^n$.